Robust Ante-hoc Graph Explainer using Bilevel Optimization: Experiments

 \section{Experiments}

-We evaluate RAGE on several datasets, outperforming both post-hoc and ante-hoc explainers in terms of metrics, including discriminative power and robustness.
-A key advantage of our approach is being able to efficiently search for a GNN that is both explainable and accurate.
-Our case studies show the effectiveness of explanations generated by RAGE over the baselines.
-We provide more results and analysis on RAGE in the supplementary.
-Our implementation of RAGE is anonymously available at \url{https://anonymous.4open.science/r/RAGE}.
+We evaluate RAGE on several datasets and compare it against both post-hoc and ante-hoc explainers in terms of discriminative power and robustness.
+A key advantage of our approach is being able to effectively search for a GNN that is both explainable and accurate.
+We focus our evaluation on molecular graphs, an important domain of graph learning with a wide range of critical scientific applications, such as drug discovery, which greatly benefit from good explanations.